Make sure your precious cargo is transported safely!

 Council holds two FREE child car seat safety check days throughout the year for Ku-ring-gai residents where child car seats are checked for correct fit by a Roads and Maritime Services authorised fitter.

-Next child car seat safety check day - mid 2018
+Next child car seat safety check day - late 2018

 Date: yet to be confirmed